miminame-daisuki/nhentai-scraper/README.md

 - Run `git clone https://github.com/miminame-daisuki/nhentai-scraper` in your terminal.

 ## Basic Usage
-1. Create a file called `download_id.txt` inside the folder `inputs/`, and place the gallery id/ tag name/ artist name ... you wish to download in the file, separated by line breaks.
+1. Create a file called `download_list.txt` inside the folder `inputs/`, and place the gallery id/ tag name/ artist name ... you wish to download in the file, separated b line breaks.

 Example:
 ```
 artist: